Updated October 15, 2020 (corrected error in Phase)

-Phase I. (We are in phase 1).
-Researchers allowed back on grounds who can attest to health expectations and ongoing compliance with safety guidelines.
-At this stage, select graduate students can return based on school prioritization to the essential nature of the work.
+Phase I. (We are in phase 1) Researchers allowed back on grounds who can attest to health expectations and ongoing compliance with safety guidelines.
+At this stage, select graduate students and experienced undergraduates* can return based on school prioritization to the essential nature of the work.

 Phase II.
 On-grounds density levels can increase as disease spread is deemed under control and effectively monitored, and/or management and treatments options are successfully advanced to acceptable levels set forth by the Commonwealth.

 Phase III.
 Individuals allowed to work in all environments normally following any new and permanent implementation of safety guidelines.